Create Data Context Mapping

 • Select “Add Related Object” to include any child objects your AI needs to know about.

 • A pop-up window will open.
 Choose the related object from the list.
+(In the example below, we would like to include case comments and child objects of cases.)

 Remember: Any changes made to the data context mapping apply to every prompt using it.
 It is a best practice to keep the mapping as generic as possible.